codrops/AnimatedGridLayout/README.md

 Grid Item Animation Layout
 =========

-A responsive, magazine-like website layout with a grid item animation effect when opening the content
+A responsive, magazine-like website layout with a grid item animation effect when you open up the content

 [Article on Codrops](http://tympanus.net/codrops/?p=23872)